hack-technicolor/hack-technicolor/docs/Unlock.md

 **Diagram**

+The diagram above shows the IP layer connections in green with the green circles representing IP addresses.
+The VDSL connection is bridged through the modem and is effectively invisible from an IP perspective.
+On the 4G path the IP connection terminates on the router in the modem, which will create a double NAT path from your home network (firewall/router and DJA0231 modem).

-As part of this process we will be dedicating LAN port 1 (eth0) as the bridged VDSL connection, while leaving the other ports on the existing LAN segment that will allow connection to the modem as router hop to the 4G connection.
+This example will allocate a dedicated LAN port 1 (eth0) for the bridged VDSL connection, while leaving the other ports on the existing LAN segment to allow connection to the modem as router hop on the 4G connection.
+Note this is also the connection that you use to manage the modem as it terminates on an IP address in the modem.

-### Disable wansensing
+### Disable `wansensing`
 We need to stop the modem from detecting the WAN state which causes the 4G to be brought down if it detects the VDSL interface is up.

 ```